Honeybush

 How to prepare a honeybush tea?

 You can add fruit notes to your plain honeybush with strawberry or orange.
-Vanilla and ginger also work well with the subtle taste of honey flowers.
+Vanilla and ginger also pair well with the subtle taste of honey flowers.
 A nice change from the traditional "cup of tea".

 What are the differences between honeybush and rooibos?